dotnet/runtime/docs/workflow/testing/mono/testing.md

 The runtime tests will be available at a later date.

 ## Running Library Tests
-Running library tests again mono is straightforward regardless of configuration.
+Running library tests against Mono is straightforward regardless of configuration.
 Simply run the following commands:

 1. Build and set the TestRuntimeFlavor